amney1992/Tech-Interview-University/README.md

 <div align="center">

-Maintained with care by [Dataford](https://dataford.io/) - ace your data interview.
+Maintained with care by [Dataford](https://dataford.io/) - ace your next tech interview.

 If this list helped you, a star helps others find it.